bakermd86/STAChatlogs/episodes/s01_e01_just_war_part_2.md

 >---------CUT TO COMMERCIAL-------<br />

 *Kolea is trying not to notice what is going on after being frisked by the Chief Tactical Officer and her medical supplies being used without consulting her.*<br />
->INTERIOR - Subteranean tunnels: Commander Zox has followed the ever-increasing warp radiation deeper and deeper through the ancient Rutarean facility until he stumbles upon a heavy sealed door<br />
+>INTERIOR - Subteranean tunnels: Commander Zox has followed the ever-increasing warp radiation deeper and deeper through the ancient Osalan facility until he stumbles upon a heavy sealed door<br />

 **Oakadan:** The scanner is going off the charts<br />
 <font color="##005500">indarien (Kolea): What type of seals are they?
 Do they accept fish?</font><br />